 Looking for something to do during your stay?
 In addition to countless recreational activities including hiking, fishing and boating, our parks offer a full slate of fun family-friendly events throughout the camping season.
 For more information, visit our calendar of events.

 During peak season some campsites are rented on a weekly basis.
 All sites at Hither Hills State Park and the beachfront sites at Southwick Beach State Park are subject to peak season rules.
 In general, Peak season runs from the fourth Friday in June to the last Sunday before Labor Day weekend.
-Reservations during this time are subject to a 7-day minimum stay for campsites.
+Reservations during this time are subject to a 7-night minimum stay for campsites.
 All other times are considered non-peak season and may require a 2 or 3-night stay.

 Visit Things to Know for detailed information on camping rules, reservation policies and fees